Dining, drinking, tipping and other Ireland advice from our travel experts

 Oh, and don’t forget that drinking and driving laws are strict, so plan on walking back to your hotel or calling a taxi.

 FOOD & SNACKS

 Tesco is one of the most popular grocery chains in Ireland.
 Stores are typically open from 8 AM to 6 PM, though weekend and holiday hours vary.
 In Dublin and other major towns you’re likely to find some supermarket branches open until 10 PM.

 There are also a lot of convenience stores, such as Spar and MACE, especially in Dublin that are open 24 hours.

 Hotel restaurants are usually open to guests.
-In these areas we recommend asking the reception staff at your accommodations for advice about nearby options and pre-booking restaurants, especially in July and August when tourism is busiest.
+In these areas we recommend asking the reception staff at your accommodations for advice about nearby options and pre-booking restaurants.
+This is especially true during the popular travel months of July and August.

 At some hotels and guesthouses you can also pre-purchase picnics for the days out in the countryside.
 You might also come across good delis, farm shops and specialist food shops.
-And keep a look out for farmers markets across the nation, held mostly on Saturdays but also Thursdays, Fridays and Sunday.
+And keep a look out for farmers' markets across the nation, held mostly on Saturdays but also Thursdays, Fridays and Sundays.

 PUBLIC TRANSPORT IN DUBLIN